neurovasc/etl4fairdata_AIC/README.md

 as possible
 - [DONE, february 2025] Build rdf in vcfaggregate2rdf in a prettier way: now it is spaghetti code with rdflib
 - [DONE, january 2025] - Add homozygous and heterozygous counts
-- create a sturdier test dataset
+- [DONE, varil 2025] - create a sturdier test dataset --> syntheticican2 (see inex-med Neurovasc jupyter notebook)

 ### What happens after the Snakemake pipeline ?
 Setting up a fuseki server for sparql queries